 - 1. When an expression of non-@NonNull type is dereferenced, because it might cause a null pointer exception.
 Dereferences occur not only when a field is accessed, but when an array is indexed, an exception is thrown, a lock is taken in a synchronized block, and more.
 For a complete description of all checks performed by the Nullness checker, see the Javadoc for NullnessVisitor. - 2.
 When an expression of @NonNull type might become null, because it is a misuse of the type: the null value could flow to a dereference that the checker does not warn about. - 3.
-When a null check is performed against a value that is guaranteed to be non-null, as in (''m'' == null), because this might indicate a programmer error or misunderstanding, and is unnecessary.
-This check is performed only if the nulltest lint option is enabled (default: disabled).
+When a null check is performed against a value that is guaranteed to be non-null, as in ("m" == null), because this might indicate a programmer error or misunderstanding, and is unnecessary.
+This check is performed only if the nulltest lint option is enabled via the -Alint=nulltest command-line option.
 The lint option is disabled by default because sometimes such checks are part of ordinary defensive programming.
+See Section 16.2 for more details about the -Alint command-line option.

-This example illustrates the problems:
+This example illustrates the programming errors that the checker detects:

 '''

 Object obj; // might be null

 @NonNull Object nnobj; // never null

 ...

 obj.toString() // checker warning: dereference might cause null pointer exception

 nnobj = obj; // checker warning: nnobj may become null

-if (nnobj == null) ... // checker warning: redundant test
+if (nnobj == null) // checker warning: redundant test

 '''